A-i-Y-a/MotionProfileSim/README.md

 * **December 9, 2019:** Did `tankDrive` right.
 Still need four more cases.

 * **January 7, 2020:** Having trouble making the bot move at the right angle.
 It's moving alright, but just not in the desired direction.

+* **January 16, 2020:** It works.
+At least for a line.
+Testing more advanced paths later.
+Yay.